tca88/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  **Answer**

+  Actions send payloads of data to the main store of an application from your application.
+They describe what happened.
+Reducers specify how the application's state changes in response to actions sent to the store.
+In essence, the store is what brings both of these pieces together in one centralized location.
+Store is the single source of truth because this is the single process for information to be removed and added to a site.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+  **Answer**

+  Application state is the "global" state that all components in the component tree can access.
+Component state state is state that is local to a single component and cannot be seen outside of this component.
+Component states are good when you're working with functionality specific to the component, while application states are good when data needs to be passed across multiple components.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+* [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  **Answer**

+  Redux Thunk is a middleware that lets developers call action creators that return a function instead of an action object.
+Also, by default, actions in Redux are dipatched synchronously, which is not ideal when trying to communicate to an API, so redux thunk is a middleware that allows for asynchronous actions.

 ## Project Set Up